 - (1) Unless a tribal antlerless deer quota system is triggered by the provisions of subs.
 (2) of this Section, there shall be no limit on the number of antlerless deer available for harvest under this ordinance. - (2) The Commission's Biological Services Director, or his or her designate, is hereby delegated the authority to implement the provisions of Section XI.A of the Stipulation for Technical, Management and other Updates: Second Amendment of Stipulations Incorporated Into Final Judgment [hereafter referred to in this Section as "Stipulation"] entered into between the tribal and state parties in Lac Courte Oreilles Band, et al. v.
-State of Wisconsin, et al., Case No. 74-C-313 (United States District Court, Western District of Wisconsin) regarding the implementation of a quota management system for antlerless deer. - (3) When a tribal antlerless deer quota is required in a particular tribal deer management unit, the number of antlerless deer which shall be available for harvest in each deer management unit pursuant to this ordinance for each twelve month period commencing July 1 and ending June 30 shall be limited to the number established pursuant to the Chippewa Intertribal Agreement Governing Resource Management and Regulation of Off-Reservation Treaty Rights in the Ceded Territory.
-For the purposes of this ordinance, this number shall be termed the tribal quota. - (4) When a tribal antlerless deer quota is required, no member shall hunt antlerless deer in any deer management unit which has been closed to further antlerless deer hunting pursuant to Section 6.21 [Authorization for Closure]. - (5) Deer Management Units as set forth in the Commission's document entitled Tribal Management Units and Zones in the Wisconsin portion of the 1837 and 1842 Ceded Territories that is incorporated into this ordinance pursuant to Section 3.27 [Tribal Administrative Documents are Established] are hereby established.
+State of Wisconsin, et al., Case No. 74-C-313 (United States District Court, Western District of Wisconsin) regarding the implementation of a quota management system for antlerless deer. - (3) When a tribal antlerless deer quota is required in a particular tribal deer management unit, the number of antlerless deer which shall be available for harvest in each deer management unit pursuant to this ordinance for each twelve month period commencing July 1 and ending June 30 shall be limited to the number established pursuant to the Chippewa Intertribal Territory.
+For the purposes of this ordinance, this number shall be termed the tribal quota. - (4) When a tribal antlerless deer quota is required, no member shall hunt antlerless deer in any deer management unit which has been closed to further antlerless deer hunting pursuant to Section 6.21 [Authorization for Closure]. - (5) Deer Management Units as set forth in the Commission's document entitled Tribal Management Units and Zones in the 1837 and 1842 Ceded Territories that is incorporated into this ordinance pursuant to Section 3.27 [Tribal Administrative Documents are Established] are hereby established.